• Landline or home phone

 • Man talking on the phone

-• There are multiple types of landline connections
+• There are multiple types of landline phone connections

 • 1 Copper wires (PTSN/PSTN)